nnseva/django-access/README.md

 ### Creating your own admin classes

-If you are creating a new project, you can use every of *AccessModelAdmin*, *AccessTabularInline*, and *AccessStackedInline* exactly as you was using *ModelAdmin*, *TabularInline*, and *StackedInline* standard Django model admins.
+If you are creating a new project, you can use any of *AccessModelAdmin*, *AccessTabularInline*, and *AccessStackedInline* exactly as you was using *ModelAdmin*, *TabularInline*, and *StackedInline* standard Django model admins.
 For example:

 ```python
 from django.contrib import admin